MGEScan/mgescan/docs/source/tutorial.rst

 MGEScan for LTR and nonLTR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In our new version of MGEScan, MGEScan-LTR and MGEScan-nonLTR can be executed concurrently.
-Open the page at **"MGEScan > MGEScan"**, a simple tool is available for LTR and nonLTR executions with MPI option to enable parallel processing.
+In the new version of MGEScan, two programs, MGEScan-LTR and MGEScan-nonLTR, can be ran at the same time with a merged result.
+Open the page at **"MGEScan > MGEScan"**, a simple tool is available for LTR and nonLTR executions with MPI option for parallel processing.

 .. note:: Find **LTR** or **nonLTR** page if you'd like to choose other options
           to run MGEScan tools in detail.